 Shara Funari – Education Coordinator – www.sharafunari.com

-Shara is our Texas native, coming up through the San Antonio glass scene via a true grit, production studio apprenticeship.
+Shara is a founding member of GPG and a Texas native, coming up through the San Antonio glass scene via a true grit, production studio apprenticeship.
 Her work represents her wide range of skill and appreciation for the material, often focusing on complex techniques for creating patterns and textures while showcasing the natural and unique qualities of glass.
+Her work stands apart due to adventurous color combinations, often embracing the chemical reactions that can happen when mixing certain glasses or exposing color to low-oxygen environments in order to bring a metallic shine to the surface.
 Shara has also worked extensively on utilizing recycled and repurposed glass to create beautiful light fixtures and tableware which are available in limited sets.

 Corey Cox – Artist/Instructor – http://www.instagram.com/goodmorrowglass/

 Corey has been blowing glass all over Texas for well over a decade.
 He has patience in spades which makes him especially great at teaching our introductory classes and workshops.
-During times when off-hand glassblowing hasn’t been available to him, Corey has kept his hands fresh by focusing on his own flameworking studio where he has been able to create smaller, more detailed glassworks.
-We are excited to see how he scales up these sculptural works now that he’s back in the hot shop!
+During times when off-hand glassblowing hasn’t been available to him, Corey has kept his hands fresh by focusing on his own home flameworking studio where he has been able to create smaller, more detailed glassworks, such as his very popular sugar skulls!
+He has been able to scale up a lot of the same flameworking skills to his work in the hot shop while also developing an entirely new range of functional glassware.

 Keith Moy – Artist/Instructor